Dtech-Dbug/myFirstTsx/README.md

 ### wriitng your first typescript codes to solve a coding problem

-now that we know what typescript is and little bit of how it works behinf the scenes, we can actually get started w/ writing our very first typescript codes.
+now that we know what typescript is and little bit of how it works behind the scenes, we can actually get started w/ writing our very first typescript codes.

 excited?

+**_the problem we are gona solve today is the classic ol' reverse also and palindrome checker._**

+for the codes , please refer to the helloWorld.ts file for the lines of code and also they are properly commented for better understanding.

+have ideas to make it better? feel free to reach out to me.